OpenSourceEconomics/epp_topics/src/epp_topics/scientific_computing/broadcasting/screencast/slides.md

 - Here, broadcasting is used to calculate an outer product without using the `np.outer` function
-- `a` is reshaped to a row vector
+- `a` is reshaped to a column vector
-- `b` is reshaped to a column vector
+- `b` is reshaped to a row vector
 - Broadcasting rules apply along both axes!
-- `a` would be implicitly treated as a row vector, too.
+- `b` would be implicitly treated as a row vector, too. (axes are counted from the back)

 </div>
 </div>